 Today, customers expect more than just good customer service.
 They want an experience that is tailored to their needs, preferences, and expectations.
 Organizations that invest in TX strategies can deliver a superior experience that drives greater customer loyalty and advocacy.
 By focusing on the entire customer journey and providing consistent experiences across all touchpoints, businesses can build long-term relationships with their customers.

 Employee experience (EX)

 TX strategies also benefit employees by improving their experience and engagement.
 When employees have access to the right tools, information, and resources, they can provide better service and support to customers.
 This, in turn, leads to higher levels of employee satisfaction and loyalty.
-By investing in TX strategies, businesses can retain their limited talent pool and foster innovation within the organization
+By investing in TX strategies, businesses can retain their limited talent pool and foster innovation within the organization.

-Total experience (TX)
+Implementing Total Experience (TX)

 To implement TX strategies, businesses need to leverage technology and data to create a unified view of the customer and employee experience.
 This requires breaking down silos between departments and creating a seamless experience across all channels and touchpoints.
 By integrating customer and employee data, businesses can gain insights into customer behavior, preferences, and needs, and use this information to deliver personalized experiences.

 According to Gartner’s research, by the year 2024, businesses that offer a complete and seamless experience for both customers and employees will outperform their competitors by 25% in satisfaction metrics related to both CX and EX.
 Thus, to succeed in the present and future digital age, businesses need to focus on the entire customer journey and create a culture of customer-centricity that drives employee and customer loyalty and advocacy.